Bozeman, Montana: Other

-In 1864, W.W. described Gallatin County as "one of the most beautiful and picturesque valleys the eye ever beheld, abounding in springs of clear water."
+In 1864, W.W.
+Alderson described Gallatin County as "one of the most beautiful and picturesque valleys the eye ever beheld, abounding in springs of clear water."
 Many tended to agree, and Bozeman quickly garnered the nickname of "The Egypt" of Montana.

 After incorporation, the first issue of the weekly Avant Courier newspaper, the precursor of today's Bozeman Chronicle, was published in Bozeman on September 13, 1871.

 Bozeman's main cemetery, Sunset Hills Cemetery, was given to the city in 1872 when the English lawyer and philanthropist William Henry Blackmore purchased the land after his wife Mary Blackmore died of pneumonia in Bozeman in July 1872.

 The first library in Bozeman was formed by the Young Men's Library Association in a room above a drugstore in 1872.
 It later moved to the mayor's office and was taken over by the city in 1890.

 The first Grange meeting in Montana Territory was held in Bozeman in 1873.
 The Northern Pacific Railway reached Bozeman from the east in 1883.
 By 1900, Bozeman's population had reached 3,500.

 In 1892, the United States Commission of Fish and Fisheries established a fish hatchery on Bridger Creek at the entrance to Bridger Canyon.
 The fourth oldest fish hatchery in the United States, the facility ceased to be primarily a hatchery in 1966 and became the U.S. Fish and Wildlife Service's Bozeman National Fish Hatchery, later a fish technology and fish health center.
 The Center receives approximately 5,000 visitors a year observing biologists working on diet testing, feed manufacturing technology, fish diseases, brood stock development and improvement of water quality.

 Bozeman was home to early minor league baseball.
 In 1892, Bozeman fielded a team in the Class B level Montana State League.
 In 1909, the Bozeman Irrigators played as members of the Class D level Inter-Mountain League.
 Both leagues disbanded.

 Montana State University was established in 1893 as the state's land-grant college, then named the Agricultural College of the State of Montana.
 By the 1920s, the institution was known as Montana State College, and in 1965 it became Montana State University.